joelburton/animal-routing/README.md

 Penguins
 --------

-Penguins are routed simply---but not to the `Penguin` component!
+Penguins are routed simply—but not to the `Penguin` component!
 Instead, they are routed to the `PenguinFinder` component, which is a simple logical component with no presentation: it finds the id via the routing params, and renders the simple, pure-presentational `Penguin` component.